Issues Common Among Men Who Experience Same-Sex Attraction

 Females can wound young boys by smothering, criticizing, controlling, and ignoring proper boundaries.
 Some boys who have experienced such wounding develop unhealthy relationships with women in adulthood in which they either push them too far away or cling too closely to them, disrupting their capacity for opposite-sex attraction.

 In order to understand the issues with women that so many men with same-sex attraction have, we must begin by looking at the relationship experiences that create those issues.
 Females—including mothers, sisters, extended family members, teachers, babysitters, and others—can wound a boy in a frightening variety of ways.
 They may overwhelm him with their attention, smothering him with too much love or concern.
-They may control, dominate, and overprotect him, leaving him feeling emasculated and incapable.
+They may control, dominate, or overprotect him, leaving him feeling emasculated and incapable.
 They may over-connect with the boy and use him as a confidant, perhaps pulling him into their problems with other males, including conflicts with his own father, grandfather, or brother.

 By failing to observe boundaries and standards of modesty, females may sexualize the relationship with a boy.
 They may do this by leaving bedroom or bathroom doors open while they are changing, bathing, or using the toilet, or by walking around the house in their underwear or even naked.
 They may sexualize him by commenting on his body or by talking to him about their sex lives.
 And occasionally, females also directly abuse boys by engaging them in sexual behavior.